-22) Alternative Hearing Participation Options
+21) Alternative Hearing Participation Options

-If a party or parties prefer not to attend or cannot attend the hearing in person, the party should request alternative arrangements from the Title IX Coordinator (or designee) at least five (5) business days prior to the hearing.
+If a party or parties prefer not to attend or cannot attend the hearing in person, the party should request alternative arrangements from the Title IX Coordinator (or designee) or the Chair as soon as possible, preferably at least five (5) business days prior to the hearing.

-The Title IX Coordinator (or designee) can arrange to use technology to allow remote testimony without com- promising the fairness of the hearing.
+The Title IX Coordinator (or designee) or the Chair can arrange to use technology to allow remote testimony without compromising the fairness of the hearing.
 Remote options may also be needed for witnesses who cannot appear in person.
-Any witness who cannot attend in person should let the Title IX Coordinator(or designee) know at least five (5) business days prior to the hearing so that appropriate arrangements can be made.
+Any witness who cannot attend in person should let the Title IX Coordinator(or designee) or the Chair know as soon as possible, preferably at least five (5) business days prior to the hearing so that appropriate arrangements can be made.

-23) Pre-Hearing Preparation
+22) Pre-Hearing Preparation

-The Chair, after any necessary consultation with the parties, Investigator(s) and/or Title IX Coordinator (or designee), will provide the names of persons who will be participating in the hearing, all pertinent documentary evidence, and the final investigation report to the parties at least ten (10) business days prior to the hearing.
+After any necessary consultation with the parties, the Chair will provide the names of persons who have been asked to participate in the hearing, all pertinent documentary evidence, and the final investigation report to the parties at least ten (10) business days prior to the hearing.

 Any witness scheduled to participate in the hearing must have been first interviewed by the Investigator(s), unless all parties and the Chair assent to the witness's participation in the hearing.
-The same holds for any evidence that is first offered at the hearing.
-If the parties and Chair do not assent to the admission of evidence newly offered at the hearing, the Chair will delay the hearing and instruct that the investigation needs to be re-opened to consider that evidence.
+The same holds for any relevant evidence that is first offered at the hearing.
+If the parties and Chair do not assent to the admission of evidence newly offered at the hearing, the Chair will delay the hearing and/or instruct that the investigation needs to be re-opened to consider that evidence.